Can Stress Or Anxiety Contribute To Night Terrors?

 While the exact relationship between stress, anxiety, and night terrors is complex, managing stress and anxiety can be beneficial in reducing the frequency and intensity of night terrors.
 Here are some strategies that may help:

-See also Is Sleepwalking Dangerous?
+See also How Is Sleepwalking Diagnosed?

 **1. Stress Reduction Techniques:** Engaging in stress-reducing activities such as deep breathing exercises, meditation, yoga, or engaging in hobbies can help to alleviate stress and anxiety levels.
 These practices can promote relaxation and improve sleep quality, reducing the likelihood of experiencing night terrors.